-Q: In negotiating with a startup, I was extended an offer that was attractive in terms of base pay.
-However, accepting the offer meant I would lose value in terms of other compensation components such as bonus amounts, RSUs, and ESPPs.
+Q. In negotiating with a startup, I was extended an offer that was attractive in terms of base pay.
+However, accepting the offer meant I would lose value in terms of other compensation components such as bonus amounts, RSUs, and ESOPs.

 Equity offered by large startups that choose not to go public is quite valuable.
-However, early stage startups, usually can’t match offers made by leading or large tech companies.
+Usually, early stage startups can’t match offers made by leading or large tech companies.

-Considering startups are smaller than established companies and not publicly traded, it’s difficult to ascertain the value of the RSUs and ESOPs they offer.
-In turn, it is difficult to determine the competitiveness of the compensation package offered by startups vis-a-vis large companies.
+Considering startups are smaller than established companies and not publicly traded, it’s difficult to evaluate the RSUs and ESOPs they offer and to determine the competitiveness of the compensation package offered by startups in comparison to large companies.